samir-s-hassan/RecipeRoulette/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+## Sprints
+- [X] Week 8/Sprint 1: Create and setup an Xcode project for the app.
+Add a logo to the app.
+App should build.
+      - Challenges faced: The wireframe was difficult to draw as I'm not the most artistic and am not really good at making UI/UX.
+Also, did not write any code because the app brainstorming, choosing, and designing took a while.
+This was a no-code week.
+- [ ] Week 9/Sprint 2:
+      - Challenges faced:
+- [ ] Week 10/Sprint 3:
+      - Challenges faced: